Developer installation

 Requirements

-• The quickstart procedure requires Docker and Docker Compose (version 1.12 or later), which are used to launch a PostgreSQL database server.
+• The quickstart procedure requires Docker and Docker Compose v2 (i.e. docker compose should work, without a dash), which are used to launch a PostgreSQL database server.
 Advanced users may prefer to install their own PostgreSQL server or utilize an existing one instead.
 To use PostgreSQL in a Docker container, install one of the following:

 • A Python >= 3.6 installation.
 If you have not used Python before, we recommend installing Anaconda.